LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 ---
-title: "How to install Jekyll on WSL and create a new site"
+title: "How to install Jekyll on WSL"
 date: "2022-09-11"
 published: false
 layout: post